 My favorite fast-food restaurant is Captain D’s.
 Feral cats roam the parking lot as I order.
 They love fish, too, and wouldn’t hang there if some tasty morsels didn’t reach their mouths.
 This story doesn’t say whether or not the rich man fed Lazarus, but if the rich man didn’t feed him and allow him to sit by his gate, I don’t think Lazarus would’ve stayed there.

-This parable tells us the rich man (Judah) was in Hades, which seems to be the realm or place of the departed dead (before Jesus’ death).
+This parable tells us the rich man (Judah) was in Hades, which was the realm of the departed dead (before Jesus’ death).
+The rich man wasn’t evil, but Jesus hadn’t died yet to make him righteous.
 Ephesians 4:10-12 and 1 Peter 3:18-22 elude that Jesus descended into Hades, preached the gospel, and took spirits to heaven.
-Theological scholar Kenneth West explains 1 Peter 3:18-22.
-“It is clear that our Lord as the man Christ Jesus went to a place of the departed dead called in the Old Testament ‘Sheol’ and in the New Testament, ‘hell,’ the word ‘hell’ being the translation of the Greek word, ‘Hades.’
+Theological scholar Kenneth West explains: “It is clear that our Lord as the man Christ Jesus went to a place of the departed dead called in the Old Testament ‘Sheol’ and in the New Testament, ‘hell,’ the word ‘hell’ being the translation of the Greek word, ‘Hades.’

 Father God, guide me through the Bible and help me understand its meaning.
 Help me look for those outside my front door needing help.
 It’s easy to take cans to the food bank but perhaps the hungry need more.
 I don’t know what to do, please show me.
 In Jesus’ name I pray, amen.